noweverywhere/ruby_tick_tac_toe/README.md

 ## Code comments

 I have littered the code with a few comments explaining my considerations and how I might do things differently.
 Normally I do not comment code like this.
 Code should be self-documenting, and comments should be used sparingly to explain why something counter-intuitive is being done.
 These comments would normally be the topics of conversation in a Pull Request.

+## Possible future changes

+I think it would be fun to add use different presentation layers to play the game.
+If I can spend the time, I would like to integrate the game with a HTTP server (like Sinatra) so this game can be played by interacting with a browser (it could be chance to use HTMLX).
+And perhaps a different presentation layer that uses ncurses in the CLI.
+By adding different presentation layers I would be able to learn the best abstractions for the Game class and related modules.